Koh Phangan – 7 tips on when to come and how to plan your stay

 Where does the night ferry to Koh Phangan depart from?
 Link do the map.

 3.2.
-How to Get to Koh Phangan from Koh Samui, Koh Tao?
+How to Get to Koh Phangan from Koh Samui and Koh Tao?

 Similar to Surat Thani, the only possible transportation between Koh Phangan and the islands of Koh Tao and Koh Samui is by ferry or speedboat.
 Tickets are available on 12go.asia.